Best Tri-Fuel Portable Generators For Home Backup Power

 DuroMax XP15000HXT tri-fuel portable generator

-The DuroMax XP15000HXT is possibly the largest portable power generator available on the market today that can run on gasoline, propane, or natural gas.
+The DuroMax XP15000HXT is possibly the largest portable power generator available on the market today that can run on gasoline, propane, or natural gas (although that might change in the future).
 While it can generate 15000 peak starting watts when using gasoline, its starting watts and running watts are limited to 12825 and 10260 respectively when using natural gas.
 It is important to note that this generator uses a 3/4-inch NG hose for natural gas, which is larger than the 1/2-inch hoses used by smaller tri-fuel generators.

 Featuring a powerful 670 cc DuroMax engine, the XP15000HXT is equipped with remote and push-button starters, as well as a digital control center for easy monitoring of power output, load, and running hours.
 Its CO Alert feature ensures safety by automatically shutting down the generator when it detects harmful fumes.